dirigible-io/dirigible-io.github.io/help/develop_desktop_ide.md

 Desktop IDE
 ===

-There is an update site with Eclipse based plugins convenient especially for 'Java-saurus' developers, who will never go to a Web IDE for theirs daily tasks.
+There is an update site with Eclipse based plugins convenient especially for Java-saurus developers, who will never go to a Web IDE for theirs daily tasks.

 <br>